STEAM: Statistical Techniques for Engineering with Advanced Materials

 For more information or to contact the project, email email@example.com.

-This project is supported by the Lloyds-Turing programme on data-centric engineering.
+This project is supported by the Lloyd's Register Foundation programme on data-centric engineering at the Alan Turing Institute, London, UK.
 It ties in closely with its sister projects, designed to instrument and monitor a bridge that is being 3D printed from stainless steel: